To make a strong application, students must:

 Applicants are applying to study a demanding subject for several years.
 We want to see evidence that candidates have researched the courses offered and are particularly interested in the way the course is structured at Cambridge.
 It is much more encouraging for a candidate to want to apply because they’re fascinated by the approach the Cambridge course takes rather than a candidate who applies because of the University’s reputation without looking at how our course differs from that at other universities.

-Our assessment of interest will is done primarily through reading the personal statement.
+Our assessment of interest is done primarily through reading the personal statement.
 Candidates are encouraged to keep this at least 80% academic and to give evidence and examples of how they have pursue their interest in the subject.

 Have the potential to thrive at Cambridge